 With how widespread, debilitating, and poorly understood fibromyalgia is, more studies are needed to further explore the pathology of and treatment for this condition.

-One promising area of research is linked to marijuana and the compounds found within, which exert their effects through interacting with the endocannabinoid system.
+One promising area of research is linked to marijuana and the compounds found within, which exert their effects by interacting with the endocannabinoid system.

 Discovered in the 1990s, the endocannabinoid system (ECS) has been found to play a role in the modulation of stress, pain, and the immune system.